 Tara Austen Weaver writes about the big, wide world: food, travel, culture, the environment, art, and adventure in its many guises.
 A Northern California native, she has lived in five countries on three continents and is happiest either exploring with a notebook and camera, or spending the day in a kitchen learning how people feed themselves (the best stories always get told in the kitchen).
 Tara loves to write about farmers, environmentalists, artists, and other passion-driven individuals.
 She has a hard time picking a favorite spot on earth, but it might just be at 7,000 ft. in the backcountry.
 Or on a small island.
 Or in a sailboat.
 And definitely at a dinner table, surrounded by friends or intriguing strangers.

-For two years, Tara was a daily blogger for The Grinder, the award-winning food media blog on Chow.com.
-Her own blog site, Tea & Cookies, has been recommended by the Food Network and selected by the Times of London as one of the top 50 food blogs in the world, and by The Independent (UK) as one of the 50 best food sites in the world.
+Tara also writes the blog site Tea & Cookies, which has been recommended by the Food Network and selected by the Times of London as one of the top 50 food blogs in the world, and by The Independent (UK) as one of the 50 best food sites in the world.
 It has been featured in Philadelphia Style magazine, on Saveur.com, Epicurious, Slashfood, Simply Recipes, Alltop, and WineCountry.com.
 An essay written for the site won best post in the 2008 Food Blog Awards.

-Tara’s first book, The Butcher and the Vegetarian: One Woman’s Romp Through a World of Men, Meat, and Moral Crisis, was published by Rodale in February 2010.
+Tara is also the author of The Butcher and the Vegetarian: One Woman’s Romp Through a World of Men, Meat, and Moral Crisis, published by Rodale in 2010.
 The book tells the story of Tara’s foray into the world of meat, after a vegetarian childhood filled with tofu and alfalfa sprouts, and her often humorous struggle to come to terms with the issues and figure out what she should be eating.
 At its heart, it is a story about the choices we make in life, though there are a lot of cowboys, cute butchers, and bacon along the way.

 The book has been mentioned in Newsweek, on New York Magazine’s Grub Street, in Entertainment Weekly, USA Today, Redbook, Women’s Wear Daily, Body & Soul, and McLean’s (yay, Canada).
 It was a February 2010 reader selection for Elle magazine and received a starred review from Publisher’s Weekly.
 You can see all the reviews/press mentions here.